ocirnexam/6502_emulator/README.md

     🛠 Written in C++

-    🧪 Unit testing with the Unity Test Framework (planned) for reliability and regression detection
+    🧪 Unit testing with the Unity Test Framework (planned)

-    🔧 Designed for extensibility, debugging, and having fun deep-diving into CPU execution
+    🔧 Designed for debugging and having fun deep-diving into CPU execution

 6502 Architecture Highlights